Learning to Evict from Key-Value Cache: Introduction

 In this work, we move beyond hand-crafted policies and reframe KV cache eviction as a Reinforcement Learning (RL) problem: learning an attention-free policy that selects which tokens to evict.
 We formulate this learning problem as a ranking task, where the agent orders tokens by their predicted future utility.
 As qualitatively illustrated in \Cref{fig:teaser}, a learned policy can successfully approximate a token's future utility, a complex, non-local structure, where simple heuristics fail.
 Such a ranking enables a highly efficient and flexible strategy: eviction is performed by discarding the lowest-ranked entries to meet any memory budget.
 As a reward signal, we define the ranking successful if for any given cache size, the most valuable information is retained, thus minimizing performance degradation.

 We introduce \acrfull{kvs}, a framework that trains a distinct, lightweight RL agent for each KV head in the model.
-This per-head specialization allows each policy to adapt to the unique attentional patterns of its corresponding head.
+This per-head specialization allows each policy to adapt to the unique attention patterns of its corresponding head.
 The agents are trained efficiently on pre-computed generation traces without any additional inference, using only the key and value vectors as input and requiring no architectural changes to the underlying LLM.
 To train the agents, we introduce a reward that evaluates the quality of the policy's sorting for all possible cache budgets.
 For every cache budget, we measure how much relevant information in the future would be erroneously evicted with the candidate sorting when only the top tokens from the cache are kept.

 Evaluated across two different model families on long-context synthetic benchmark RULER \citep{hsieh2024ruler} and a multi-turn natural language benchmark OASST2-4k \citep{Koepf2023a}, \gls{kvs} significantly outperforms strong heuristic baselines, demonstrating that learning specialized policies to predict the future utility of tokens is a powerful and scalable paradigm for KV cache eviction.
-Evaluation in a zero-shot generalization setting on downstream benchmarks from the EleutherAI Evaluation Harness \citep{eval-harness} shows that \gls{kvs} retains strong performance out of distribution, even to longer context lengths.
+Evaluation in a zero-shot generalization setting on downstream benchmarks from the EleutherAI Evaluation Harness \citep{eval-harness} shows that \gls{kvs} retains strong performance out of distribution, even to $32\times$ longer context lengths.

-In summary, our main contributions are: \begin{itemize} \item We reframe KV cache eviction as a learning problem: ranking cache entries by their predicted future utility. \item We introduce \gls{kvs}, a system of lightweight, per-head RL agents that learn specialized sorting policies using only keys and values without any attention information. \item We propose a holistic reward that evaluates eviction policies across all cache budgets without additional LLM inference. \item We show that \gls{kvs} substantially improves long-context performance over strong baselines and generalizes to unseen domains and longer context lengths. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We reframe KV cache eviction as a learning problem: ranking cache entries by their predicted future utility. \item We introduce \gls{kvs}, a system of lightweight, per-head RL agents that learn specialized sorting policies using only keys and values without any attention information. \item We propose a reward that evaluates eviction policies across all cache budgets without any LLM inference. \item We show that \gls{kvs} substantially improves long-context performance over strong baselines, scaling to contexts up to 128K tokens, and generalizes to unseen domains. \end{itemize}